Last Friday night, I wasn’t partying with Katy Perry.

 I told the story of my near heart-attack to my coworkers and students the following Monday.
 My students were appalled.
 My coworkers thought it was hilarious and insist that he is the guardian of my house and that, seeing as snakes falling on people in urban areas (or anywhere, for that matter) is not a common occurrence, he probably was a sign of good luck!

-My reply to that is, he freaking better be!
-That darned snake better have bestowed a lifetimes worth of good luck upon me to make up for the few years his sudden appearance probably shaved off my life.
-Oi.
+My reply to that is, he better be!
+That damn snake better have bestowed a lifetimes worth of good luck upon me to make up for the few years his sudden appearance probably shaved off my life.